Cambridge Advanced Learner's Dictionary

-The Cambridge Advanced Learner's Dictionary (abbreviated CALD), commonly referred to as the Cambridge Dictionary, is a British dictionary of the English language.
+The Cambridge Advanced Learner's Dictionary (CALD), commonly referred to as the Cambridge Dictionary, is a British dictionary of the English language.
 It was first published in 1995 under the title Cambridge International Dictionary of English by the Cambridge University Press.
-The dictionary has over 140,000 words, phrases, and meanings.
-It is suitable for learners at CEF levels B2–C2.
+The latest version of the dictionary is Cambridge Advanced Learner's Dictionary 4th Edition which was informed by the Cambridge International Corpus.
+The dictionary has over 140,000 words, phrases, and meanings including words from the areas of technology, media, language, society and lifestyle.
+With 32-page Focus on Writing section, it is suitable for learners at CEF levels B2–C2.

-The Cambridge Dictionary Word of the Year, by Cambridge University Press & Assessment, has been published every year since 2015.
-The Cambridge Word of the Year is led by the data – what users look up – in the world's most popular dictionary for English language learners.
-In 2022, the Cambridge Word of the Year was "homer", caused by Wordle players looking up five-letter words, especially those that non-American players were less familiar with.
-In 2021, the Cambridge Dictionary Word of the Year was "perseverance".
-In 2020, it was "quarantine" due to the lockdowns caused by the COVID-19 pandemic.
+There is an online version of Cambridge Advanced Learner's Dictionary & Thesaurus with different translation dictionaries.